jdkealy/clj-cms/README.md

 git pull

 lein ring server

 lein cljsbuild auto

 you must download datomic

 unzip it and start a transactor from the datomic directory like so:

 ./bin/transactor config/samples/free-transactor-template.properties

-(start-transactor (unzip datomic.zip) port version host)